Te Kooti's War: Pardon and later years

 In February 1883, the Government formally pardoned Te Kooti as part of a deal with Tāwhiao to put the Main Trunk Line through the King Country.
 Te Kooti showed his gratitude the following month by rescuing a surveyor, Wilson Hursthouse, who had been taken prisoner, stripped and chained up by disciples of Te Whiti o Rongomai, a prophet from Parihaka.

 However Te Kooti remained unrepentant and belligerent.
 He went about armed with a revolver and threatened to take his gang back to Poverty Bay.
 He travelled extensively holding meetings to spread the Ringatū message.
 He was often accompanied by large groups of supporters to places such as Whakatāne and Ōpōtiki.
 An observer noted 1,000 people gathered to hear him and the resident magistrate commented that for once Te Kooti was sober.
-Te Kooti was still far from popular with all Maori and was accused by chiefs of practicing makutu (black magic) to kill senior chiefs who he had previously opposed him.
+Te Kooti was still far from popular with all Māori and was accused by chiefs of practicing mākutu (black magic) to kill senior chiefs who he had previously opposed him.

 Chiefs were concerned that groups such as Ngāti Awa and Ngāti Pūkeko would hand over the land to Te Kooti without any authority.
 The chiefs wrote to parliament to complain that Te Kooti was claiming mana over their land and instructing that the land should not be bought before the Native Land Court.
 The chiefs were also concerned that the supplies of the communities were being drained by massive hui leading to the people being ill-prepared to face winter.
 Chiefs complained that Te Kooti was forcing his adherents to raise money for him by selling family crops and animals.
 School teachers and native officers sent report to the government that this was resulting in children being malnourished.
 Te Kooti, conscious of his age, decided to return to Poverty Bay.
 This alarmed the government and the people of Poverty Bay.
 In February a telegram signed by a number of Ngāti Porou chiefs went to parliament saying they would rise up if Te Kooti did not turn back.